The best coastal hikes in NSW

 Hare Point Walking Track

-• In a nutshell: Feel the sand between your toes as you explore the beautiful NSW South Coast.
+• In a nutshell: Pass through sand forest and dunes as you explore the beautiful NSW South Coast.

 • Difficulty: Grade 5

-The start is simple enough, located at Red Point picnic area.
-You'll be able to park there, returning to your vehicle upon completion of the route.
-If you're looking for a great spot to hang or grab a bite to eat when you're finished, you'll be right by Callala Bay, one of the most popular spots to visit in the area.
+Start at Red Point picnic area, where you can park and return to on completion of the route.
+If you're looking for a great spot to hang or grab a bite to eat when you're finished, drop into Callala Bay, one of the most popular stop-offs in the area.

 Hare Point Track estuarine wetlands including saltmarsh and mangroves Carama Inlet northern shores of Jervis Bay